Kujawadl/CSC442_Proj2/README.md

 ### Dylan Jager-Kujawa and Matt Richardson
 ---

 Project 2 serves to create and implement a language using a context-free grammar.
-The language is interpreted using three programs:
+The language is interpreted using two programs:
  - the scanner, which reads the input programs and returns a sequence of tokens
- - the parser, which reads the tokens, generates symbol and constant tables, an error table (if necessary), and returns an intermediate language, similar to assembly
+ - the parser, which reads the tokens, and runs the code line by line, generating an error list as it does so.
- - the interpreter, which takes the intermediate code and runs through it line-by-line If at any point an error is encountered, the current program stops and does not pass along its input to the next stage of compilation.
+If at any point an error is encountered, the current program stops and does not pass along its input to the next stage of compilation.
 It would not make sense to try and interpret code that has not been parsed properly; similarly, it would not make sense to parse a program containing unexpected/unhandled tokens.

 ## Contents: